Oblique transition in hypersonic double-wedge flow

 The streamwise specific kinetic energy $\mathcal{E}_{s} \DefinedAs u_s^{\prime} u_s^{\prime}$ obeys the transport equation,

-where $\mathcal{P}$, $\mathcal{S}$, $\mathcal{V}$, and $\mathcal{C}$ are the production, source, viscous, and curvature terms (see appendix~\ref{app.terms}), and $\mathcal{F}$ is the work done by external disturbances~\citep[appendix C]{dwisidniccanjovJFM19}.
-The production term $\mathcal{P}$ quantifies interactions of fluctuation stresses with the base flow gradients, the source term $\mathcal{S}$ corresponds to the perturbation component of the inviscid material derivative, the viscous term $\mathcal{V}$ determines dissipation of kinetic energy by viscous stresses, and $\mathcal{C}$ accounts for the curvature that arises from a coordinate transformation.
-While the dissipative viscous term $\mathcal{V}$ is negative throughout the domain the production term $\mathcal{P}$ is sign-indefinite, $\mathcal{S}$ and $\mathcal{C}$ are negligible, and $\mathcal{F}$ is zero downstream of the forcing plane.
+where $\mathcal{P}$, $\mathcal{S}$, $\mathcal{V}$, and \tc{black}{$\mathcal{K}$} are the production, source, viscous, and curvature terms (see appendix~\ref{app.terms}), and $\mathcal{F}$ is the work done by external disturbances~\citep[appendix C]{dwisidniccanjovJFM19}.
+The production term $\mathcal{P}$ quantifies interactions of fluctuation stresses with the base flow gradients, the source term $\mathcal{S}$ corresponds to the perturbation component of the inviscid material derivative, the viscous term $\mathcal{V}$ determines dissipation of kinetic energy by viscous stresses, and \tc{black}{$\mathcal{K}$} accounts for the curvature that arises from a coordinate transformation. \tc{black}{Our computations indicate that while} the dissipative viscous term $\mathcal{V}$ is negative throughout the domain the production term $\mathcal{P}$ is sign-indefinite, $\mathcal{S}$ and \tc{black}{$\mathcal{K}$} are negligible, and $\mathcal{F}$ is zero downstream of the forcing plane.